- ACRONYMS

 - OSA disease categories

-- The table below gives the values that are used to diagnose OSA based on the AHI/REI.
-It's important to note that a normal AHI has never been determined through a cross-sectional study of asymptomatic people which means that the values are somewhat arbitrary.
-The cutoff value for severe OSA is based on cohort studies that showed an increased risk of hypertension for values > 30.
+- The table below gives the categories used to diagnose OSA based on the AHI/REI.
+It's important to note that a normal AHI has never been determined through a cross-sectional study of asymptomatic people, which means that the definitions are somewhat arbitrary.
+The cutoff for severe OSA is based on cohort studies that showed an increased risk of hypertension for AHI values greater than 30.
 [5]

 OSA Disease Categories | |